 Bottom line: Decent lifespan for the cost, but the absence of a formal warranty might be a concern for some.

-Safe for Fish and Plants
+Is the Hipicute Pond Liner Safe for Fish and Plants?

 Aquatic safety is non-negotiable for pond keepers, and this liner meets all the basic standards.
 It’s BPA-free, doesn’t leach chemicals into the water, and won’t interfere with aquatic life.
 That means it’s safe for koi, goldfish, frogs, and plants commonly found in water gardens and aquaponics systems.